 For women who have had a previously affected pregnancy or who have critical titers, noninvasive testing with MCA-PSV scan should be initiated should be initiated at 16 to 18 weeks gestation 15 and repeated weekly (or more frequently if the MoM is rising or approaching 1.5 multiples of the median (MoM).
 If needed, indexes exist for MCA-PSV scans as early as 12 weeks 7.
 The ideal MCA-PSV scan is performed by trained personnel during a state of fetal rest, in the absence of fetal breathing, and with no or minimal angle correction.
 Multiple readings should be obtained despite fetal activity level.
 Correct technique is critical in determination of the MCA-PSV value.
 The highest MCA-PSV value of at least three assessments should be recorded and used for clinical decision making.
 Read more about MCA technique here.

+Note that the objective of the MCA-PSV scan is to screen for fetal anemia in order to initiate intervention before progression to fetal hydrops.
+In the early second trimester (less than 24 weeks gestation), fetal hydrops may not be present despite the finding of an elevated MCA-PSV.
+These fetuses are still profoundly anemic 97.
 An MCA-PSV at or above 1.5 MoM for gestational age (calculator available here), indicates possible severe anemia requiring intervention.
 Some types of steroid administration including oral8, vaginal8, or IM administration9, 35, 36 can affect the fetal blood flow - resulting in undetected fetal anemia.
 Expert opinion holds that steroid administration has been shown to falsely lower MoM values.
 Planned delivery or intrauterine transfusion should not be modified based on MoM values observed after administration of steroids.
 Steroids should only be administered after the decision to transfuse or deliver has been made.

 In addition to false lows, MCA scans have a false positive rate of 12%11.
 Potential causes for falsely elevated MoM scores (scan indicates anemia when no anemia is present) include: fetal activity10, fetal breathing11, and maternal meals12.
 For this reason, an MCA-PSV closely approaching 1.5 MoM should be reassessed in 2-3 days5, 15.